Extremophile: Metals

-Acidithiubacillus ferroxidans has been shown to be effective in remediating mercury in acidic soil due to its merA gene making it mercury resistant.
+Acidithiobacillus ferrooxidans has been shown to be effective in remediating mercury in acidic soil due to its merA gene making it mercury resistant.
 Industrial effluent contain high levels of metals that can be detrimental to both human and ecosystem health.
 In extreme heat environments the extremophile Geobacillus thermodenitrificans has been shown to effectively manage the concentration of these metals within twelve hours of introduction.
 Some acidophilic microorganisms are effective at metal remediation in acidic environments due to proteins found in their periplasm, not present in any mesophilic organisms, allowing them to protect themselves from high proton concentrations.
 Rice paddies are highly oxidative environments that can produce high levels of lead or cadmium.
 Deinococcus radiodurans are resistant to the harsh conditions of the environment and are therefore candidate species for limiting the extent of contamination of these metals.

-Some bacteria are known to also use rare earth elements on their biological processes for example Methylacidiphilum fumariolicum, Methylorubrum extorquens and Methylobacterium radiotolerans are known to be able to use lanthanides as cofactors to increase their methanol dehydrogenase activity.
+Some bacteria are known to also use rare earth elements on their biological processes.
+For example, Methylacidiphilum fumariolicum, Methylorubrum extorquens, and Methylobacterium radiotolerans are known to be able to use lanthanides as cofactors to increase their methanol dehydrogenase activity.

 Acid mine drainage

 Acid mine drainage is a major environmental concern associated with many metal mines.
-One of the most productive methods of its remediation is through the introduction of the extremophile organism Thiobacillus ferrooxidans.
+This is due to the fact that this highly acidic water can mix with groundwater, streams, and lakes.
+The drainage turns the pH in these water sources from a more neutral pH to a pH lower than 4.
+This is close to the acidity levels of battery acid or stomach acid.
+Exposure to the polluted water can greatly affect the health of plants, humans, and animals.
+However, a productive method of remediation is to introduce the extremophile, Thiobacillus ferrooxidans.
+This extremophile is useful for its bioleaching property.
+It helps to break down minerals in the waste water created by the mine.
+By breaking down the minerals Thiobacillus ferrooxidans start to help neutralize the acidity of the waste water.
+This is a way to reduce the environmental impact and help remediate the damage caused by the acid mine drainage leaks.

+Oil-based, hazardous pollutants in Arctic regions

+Psychrophilic microbes metabolize hydrocarbons which assists in the remediation of hazardous, oil-based pollutants in the Arctic and Antarctic regions.
+These specific microbes are used in this region due to their ability to perform their functions at extremely cold temperatures.